Q. Who is Second Harvest Foodbank of Southern Wisconsin?

-A. There are 300 food pantries, shelters, meal sites and other hunger-relief programs that distribute food from Second Harvest Foodbank of Southern Wisconsin.
-Seventy percent of food distributed by Second Harvest Foodbank is delivered by its fleet of trucks to partner agencies in outlying areas who may lack the personnel or vehicles to acquire food by visiting the warehouse in Madison.
-The remaining 30 percent of Foodbank-distributed food is picked up by partner agencies from the Madison warehouse.
+A. There are 225 food pantries, shelters, meal sites and other hunger-relief programs that distribute food from Second Harvest Foodbank of Southern Wisconsin.
+Nearly 100% of food distributed by Second Harvest Foodbank is delivered by its fleet of trucks to partner agencies in outlying areas who may lack the personnel or vehicles to acquire food by visiting the warehouse in Madison.

 Q. How much food does Second Harvest Foodbank distribute?

 A. Second Harvest Foodbank distributes more than 11 million pounds of food each year.

 Q. Does Second Harvest Foodbank of Southern Wisconsin sell food?

 A. No. The IRS rule 170 (e)(3) prohibits the Foodbank from selling food that has been donated.
 IRS rule 170 (e)(3) also prohibits partner agencies from selling food they receive from the Foodbank to individuals facing hunger.

 IRS rule 170 (e)(3) does allow food banks to request partner agencies to contribute a shared maintenance fee to share in the cost of soliciting, collecting, storing and distributing food.
 If you’ve ever shopped by catalog or on-line, you’ve likely paid a shipping and handling fee.
 That’s what a shared maintenance fee is; it helps defray the expenses associated with transporting and storing such large volumes of food.